MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

       --parallel, -p NUMBER
                             Number of parallel backups
-      --start-from, -s ID   Backup id where start a new backup
+      --start-from, -s ID   Backup id where start a new backup --abort, -A EXIT_CODE
+                            Abort backup if rsync exit code is equal or greater than

 * **Backup options**